Millennials Acknowledge the Elephant in the Modern American Living Room

 To the contrary, I think it’s worth recognizing that it takes courage to choose one’s principles over maintaining a quiet status quo.
 And perhaps the outspoken nature of millennials is really just the convictions of a more firmly principled generation manifesting themselves in public discourse.

 Rustling feathers is never easy.
 It takes guts to tell your neighbor that you think his racist ideas are wrong.
 It takes bravery to confront a point of difference rather than sweep it under the rug.

 To be fair, some of these gaps might be closable after all.
 Some differences — though certainly not all — might be irreconcilable in the end.
 But if they are capable of being resolved, then it’s possible only through confronting reality and talking it out together.
 Ignoring these chasms serves no one’s interests.
 Sweeping issues “under the rug” has never been a wise approach to solving any problem.

 So perhaps the next time we are tempted to label millennials as ultra-sensitive “snowflakes,” we might stop and reflect on the fact that this new generation seems more courageous than any which has preceded it when it comes to the tough and uncomfortable task of acknowledging the “elephant in the room.”

 About the Author

-Dr. Gary Deel is a consultant, an attorney, an author, and a professor for four different universities.
+Dr. Gary Deel is a consultant, an attorney, an author, and a professor for several universities.